SteveJustin1963/tec-SCOPE/README.md

 ### mount
 - alt (up down) and azimuth (side to side) lets say x and y, are friction coupled, convert this to gears and bearing support
 - we need to add 2 motors and 2 encoders
-- where to get a free motor with a reduction gear? hack one out of a thrown out foot massager, its motor is 24v and has a worm drive shaft coming out each side
+- for an alt motor with a reduction worm drive with perpendicular shafts on each side can be got from a discarded foot massage machine, it has a 24v motor, need to be run at a lower voltage and pwm to slow it down as its powerful and fast, fast is not what we want.
-- for the az motor need somthing else as we have no rooom under the mount
+- for the az motor need something else as we have no room under the mount
 -